VW Bug Ads

 1965

-VW Bug - Black and white 9 1/2" x 13" ad has a photo, taken from behind, of a light colored VW Bug sitting on a light colored floor with the driver's side door open as an invitation to you.
+VW Bug - Black and white 9 1/2" x 13" ad talks about how a VW Bug is different to drive than any other car.
+The ad has a photo, taken from behind, of a light colored VW Bug sitting on a light colored floor with the driver's side door open as an invitation to you.
 The ad headline asks you to "Take it for a test drive.
 See if you pass.".
 The ad text mentions some of the features you will notice when you are behind the steering wheel of this car, zipping through traffic.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It talks about the suspension being the same as what you would find on a racing car, the hood slope makes it easier to see the road ahead and the steering wheel makes immediate changes to the direction the car is heading.

 July 23, 1965